Traditional IRAs might not be for everyone. But they could be for you.

 Nonrefundable Tax Credit:You may be eligible to receive a credit (not to exceed $1000 or $2000 for married couples filing jointly) on your contribution if you meet certain requirements.

 Contribution Restrictions:None if you have earned income.
-However, if you are an active participant in an employer retirement plan, your contribution may not be deductible (see tax-deduction information below).
+However, if you are an active participant in an employer retirement plan, your contribution may not be deductible (see tax-deduction information above).

-Tax Deduction:Yes (See Traditional IRA tax-deduction explanation below)
+Tax Deduction:Yes—see Traditional IRA tax-deduction explanation section above

 IRS Penalties for Early Withdrawal:None if: